Friday, July 21, 2023

 That was the last time I went to Cut-Rate Toys.
 I was so disgusted by the owner's behavior that I vowed never to give him my business again.

-This practice would not be allowed today, as it would be considered harassment or defamation of a minor and perhaps result in a lawsuit.
+This behavior from a business owner would not be allowed today, as it would be considered harassment or defamation of a minor and perhaps result in a lawsuit.

 Copyright © 2023, Dr. Neil Gale, Ph.D.